kidscancode/godot_recipes/src-4/content/basics/file_io.md

 The second argument after the file path is the "Mode Flag", which can be one of the following:

-* File.READ - Open for reading.
+* FileAccess.READ - Open for reading.
-* File.WRITE - Open for writing.
+* FileAccess.WRITE - Open for writing.
 Creates the file if it doesn't exist and truncates if it does.
-* File.READ_WRITE - Open for reading and writing.
+* FileAccess.READ_WRITE - Open for reading and writing.
 Doesn't truncate the file.
-* File.WRITE_READ - Open for reading/writing.
+* FileAccess.WRITE_READ - Open for reading/writing.
 Creates the file if it doesn't exist and truncates if it does.

 ### Storing data